 WaterAid is a charity that works to transform these people's lives.
 They raise funds to build wells and install taps in poor communities in Africa and Asia.
 They also help people to build toilets and teach them about good hygiene, reducing the chances of them catching diseases.

-So far, we have raised £200 for WaterAid at our harvest festival and through other donations over the year.
+So far, we have raised over £300 for WaterAid at our harvest festivals and through other donations over the year.
 Many thanks to our community for your support!

 In May 2015, our school held a sponsored run, in aid of the earthquake which struck Nepal in the previous April.
 We managed to raise a massive £1120!
 This was spent specifically on rebuilding a small Nepalese primary school which had been destroyed by the earthquake (it measured 7.8 on the Richter Scale).